Aberdeenshire Winter Duathlon Series

 It is the responsibility of the competitor to make themselves familiar with the local competition rules.

-A risk assessment will be carried out before each event using the STA approved format.
+A risk assessment will be carried out before each event using the TS approved format.

-A copy of the completed risk assessment will be available at the race venue and will be held by the STA Director of Competitions.
+A copy of the completed risk assessment will be available at the race venue and will be held by the TS Director of Competitions.

 Results from previous seasons